Competitors must be ringside and ready when the Center Judge announces that the event is about to begin and makes the final announcement.

 Although not required, chest protection is permitted at the competitor’s or their guardian’s discretion.

-SCORING: All judges will score at a range of 1 – 10.
+Scoring: All judges will score from a range of 1–10.

 There is no time limit on the demonstration.

-Competitors are responsible for bringing their board and board holders.
+Competitors are responsible for bringing their own boards and board holders.

 Competition is based on breaking efficacy and accuracy; this is not a “test of strength.”